 I know that many of you precious mamas have the desire in your heart to experience a vaginal birth after one or more previous cesareans.
 You can create the birth experience you hope for with the right preparation.
 I’ve asked Charise of I Thought I Knew Mama to share her personal experience successfully preparing for a VBAC with you.
-You might recognize her as one of my fellow co-hostesses of the Tuesday Baby Link Up.
 Welcome Charise!

 Five months ago, I had the awe-inspiring, unforgettable experience of giving birth to my daughter via an epidural-free VBAC (vaginal birth after cesarean).
 This was a hugely empowering experience for me, and I would love for every woman who has the inclination to have a VBAC to be able to enter this experience feeling as knowledgeable and passionate about having her intended birth experience as possible.